 While it may not be a group of ski-masked criminals breaking in during the middle of the night with flashlights, physical theft is a very real—and common—threat to keep in mind.

-There are multiple methods thieves use like stealing hard-copy documents or plugging a USB drive in for a quick download, making it essential you ensure your sensitive information is safely stored at either an off site storage facility or in secure document management system (DMS) software.
+There are multiple methods thieves use to steal information.
+This includes stealing hard-copy documents or plugging a USB drive in for a quick download.
+Additionally, it is essential to ensure your sensitive information is safely stored at either an off site storage facility or in secure document management system (DMS) software.

 Data Breach Type 4: Insider Theft